Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Traversing the Space of UECs

 Notice that \textit{within-fiber} moves (i.e., those moves coming from the Gr\"obner basis in subsection~\ref{subsec: grobner basis}) always preserve the union and intersection of the sets $A_i$ and $A_j$, whereas the out-of-fiber moves explicitly change them.
 Specifically, for any $d\in i_2\cup A_2$, \textit{out-of-fiber-add} adds edges of the form $c\mathdash d$ and \textit{out-of-fiber-delete} deletes edges of the form $c'\mathdash d$.
 Furthermore, the new monomial obtained from these two moves preserves the property that $i_j\notin A_j'$ for any $j,j' \in [n]$.
 Thus, we know that we do not move to any graph representing an empty UEC, as desired.
 It is also important to note that an out-of-fiber-add (out-of-fiber-delete) can be undone with the corresponding out-of-fiber-delete (out-of-fiber-add).

 \begin{prop} The out-of-fiber-add and out-of-fiber-delete moves are inverses of each other. \end{prop} \begin{proof} This follows from the definition of the two moves. \end{proof} \

 Now that we have defined these two moves, we show how to use them to move between graphs in different generalized fibers having the same intersection number.
 As $\mathbb{U}^n_1$ contains exactly one element, we first focus on $\mathbb{U}^n_2$.
 Note that each element in $\mathbb{U}^n_2$ is of the form $x_{i_1|A_1}x_{i_2|A_2}$.
 Observe that even though a graph in $\mathbb{U}^n_2$ can have multiple representations, the elements in $A_1\cap A_2$ always remain the same in every representation.
 As noted above, a key difference between the within-fiber moves and the out-of-fiber moves is that any within-fiber move on $x_{i_1|A_1}x_{i_2|A_2}$ preserves $A_1\cap A_2$ whereas the out-of-fiber-add and -delete increase and decrease the cardinality of $A_1 \cap A_2$, respectively.
-This is indeed useful when we try to explore $\mathbb{U}^n_2$ and in general, $\mathbb{U}^n_i$.
+This is useful for traversing $\mathbb{U}^n_2$ and in general $\mathbb{U}^n_i$.

 \begin{lemma} Let $\U$ and $\U'$ be two graphs in $\mathbb{U}^n_2$ lying in different generalized fibers.
 Then there exists a set of within-fiber, out-of-fiber-add and out-of-fiber-delete moves which connects $\U$ with $\U'$. \end{lemma} \begin{proof} Let $\U$ and $\U'$ have monomial representations $x_{i_1|A_1}x_{i_2|A_2}$ and $x_{j_1|B_1}x_{j_2|B_2}$, respectively.
 If there does not exist any representation of $\U'$ which has $i_1$ (similarly $i_2$) as source node, then we know that $i_1$ (similarly $i_2$) lies in $B_1\cap B_2$.
 Thus, we can use two out-of-fiber-delete moves,